 Where African states have chosen to use their voice, they have been heard to great humanitarian effect.
-If African states are vocal at the upcoming final round of negotiations in April 2022, they could similarly be key to ensuring that a political declaration on protecting civilians from the use of explosive weapons includes a strong commitment to avoid their use in populated areas, and that the rights and needs of victims and communities are respected.
+If African states join this declaration, they could similarly be key to ensuring that a political declaration on protecting civilians from the use of explosive weapons includes a strong commitment to avoid their use in populated areas, and that the rights and needs of victims and communities are respected.